rishikeshjadhav/azure-provision-service-bus/README.md

 Step 4: Run the utility using Visual Studio (2015 or higher)

+Step 5: You will be asked a series of questions for provisioning Service Bus Queue, Topic or Subscriptions

 ## Functions of utility

 #### 1. Create Service Bus Queue